aws/aws-lambda-builders/aws_lambda_builders/workflows/rust_cargo/DESIGN.md

 ## Notes

-Like the go builders, the workflow argument `options.artifact_executable_name` interface is used to provide a handler name that resolves to an executable.
+Like the go builders, the workflow argument `options.artifact_executable_name` interface can used to provide a handler name that resolves to an executable.
 This enables sam support for cargo workspaces allowing for one rust project to have multiple lambdas.
 Cargo workspaces have a notion of a `package` and `bin`.
 A `package` can have multiple bins but typically `packages` have a 1-to-1 relationship with a default `bin`: `main.rs`.
 The handler names must be uniques across a Rust project, regardless of how many packages and binaries that project includes.